dxw/staffie/README.md

 # Staffie

-A Slack bot for scheduling time away from Slack and setting status and do no disturb automatically.
+A Slack bot for scheduling time away from Slack and setting do no disturb automatically.

 ## Development